Skip to main content

 The objective of fertility-stimulating protocols is to encourage the body’s natural production of testosterone and, crucially, to support the maturation of sperm.
 This often involves a strategic combination of medications that interact with the HPG axis at different points.
 The management of estradiol levels within these protocols is a key consideration, as excessive levels can suppress the very processes we aim to stimulate.

 One common scenario involves men who have discontinued exogenous testosterone.
-While TRT effectively elevates circulating testosterone, it simultaneously suppresses the HPG axis, leading to a reduction in endogenous and often, a significant decline in sperm count.
+While TRT effectively elevates circulating testosterone, it simultaneously suppresses the HPG axis, leading to a reduction in endogenous testosterone production and often, a significant decline in sperm count.
 The body interprets the external testosterone as sufficient, thus signaling the brain to reduce its own output of LH and FSH.

 Medications and Their Mechanisms